Purpose and background

 - When risk assessment deems it absolutely necessary to prevent significant harm and/or

 - To fulfil a statutory duty which cannot be fulfilled in any other way and/or

 - When risks of infection to staff and people visited have been mitigated in accordance with this guidance and national protocols

 Organisations and practitioners should optimise use of digital technologies and telephone contacts wherever possible to maintain contact, assess and review.
 Guidance on digital capabilities, opportunities and ethics from BASW and SCIE can be found here https://www.basw.co.uk/resources/publications-policies-and-reports/digital-capabilities-social-workers

 As social workers are working much more from home during the Covid-19 pandemic, it is essential that managers, supervisors and social workers actively build and maintain team connections and dialogue using telephone and digital communications as needed.
 This is necessary to support social workers’ wellbeing and practice decisions, to manage risks and to prevent isolation.

 Note: This guidance is on-line and will be reviewed and updated.
 Please use the on-line version to ensure you have the most recent version.
-It will be reviewed at least monthly during the Covid-19 emergency.
+It will be reviewed regularly during the Covid-19 emergency.

 Other useful documents